ccamlr/CCAMLRGIS/README.md

 -   The function *st_graticule* generates a Lat/Lon grid.

-Additionally, *sf* objects can be plotted using *ggplot*.
+Additionally, *sf* objects can be plotted using *ggplot2*.
 For example:

 ``` r
 library(ggplot2)